 If this keeps up, every place there's a mythical creature lurking about will have a music festival.
 Can you just imagine the Loch Ness Monster festival with Belle and Sebastian, Camera Obscura, and Snow Patrol?
 It could happen!
 Maybe there is a connection between these creatures and great music...who knows?
-All I know, is that this year's Sasquatch was chock full of Sasquatch Festivalgreat artists that made it hard to choose which stage to see.
+All I know, is that this year's Sasquatch was chock full of great artists that made it hard to choose which stage to see.
 Of course, my plan of attack was to stay near the main stage the whole day since I had already seen most of the bands playing on the plaza stage.
 You really couldn't go wrong either way, but with this lineup I was destined not to leave.

 The day started with local band Aveo.
 Playing a number of songs off their newest CD, Battery, Aveo got the fans going.
 While Maktub put me to sleep last year as the first band, Aveo had me bopping my head on our choice terrace location.
 Harvey Danger followed with a mix of their old songs and some new ones that will be making an appearance on a new record due out soon.
 Of course everybody was curious as to whether or not they would play their hit sing "Flagpole Sitta", but that curiosity ended when Sean Nelson announced, "We're playing this next song to settle a bet."
 After which he said, "Now that that's over with let's play some music."